-One of the most damaging players in the AFL, Brendon Goddards 334 game career provided passion, skill and character which saw him be one of the most respected players in the AFL.
+One of the most damaging players in the AFL, Brendon Goddards 334 game career provided passion, skill and character which is what had him so respected by his peers.

 The first pick in the 2002 NAB AFL Draft, the Saints were impressed by Goddard’s outstanding disposal, excellent endurance and speed, and strong hands both in the air and at ground level.
 Goddard represented Australia in the U17 AIS/Academy team that toured Ireland in 2002 and Victorian Country in 2002 U18 Championships where he was named in the All Australian.